 Example of a personalized space for an expatriate family

-Compared to Facebook or other similar sites, it’s obviously very easy to use, with no settings to adjust since access is purely private.
-Free registration allows you to create a fun and intuitive sharing space, where you can share a huge number of photos or videos with guests.
+Compared to Facebook or other similar sites, it’s obviously very easy to use, with no settings to adjust, since access is purely private.
+Withfree registration, you can create a fun and intuitive sharing space, where you can share a huge number of photos or videos with guests.

 One of the service’s many strengths is that guests don’t need to create an account or register, making it easy to use, especially for grandparents.
-All you have to do is enter your password, then browse the photo albums or videos in the private area.
-It’s all done with the greatest of ease, and whether you’re a senior citizen or a child, the service is simple to use.
+Simply enter your password and browse the photo albums or videos in the private area.
+It’s all so easy, and whether you’re a senior or a child, the service is simple to use.

-As you can see, this new secure family service is a very practical way for many expatriate families to keep in touch with their loved ones.
+From now on, you’ll have to reckon with this new secure family service, which is very practical for many expatriate families, enabling them to keep in touch with their loved ones.
 To create your private family space and try out this innovative service, simply click here.